altoo-ag/akka-kryo-serialization/README.md

-akka-kryo-serialization - kryo-based serializers for Akka
+akka-kryo-serialization - kryo-based serializers for Scala and Akka
 =====================================================================

-This library provides custom Kryo-based serializers for Akka.
+This library provides custom Kryo-based serializers for Scala and Akka.
 It can be used for more efficient akka actor's remoting.

-Alternatively, it can be used for a general purpose Kryo-based serialization of such Scala types like Option, Tuple, Enumeration and most of Scala's collection types
+It can also be used for a general purpose and very efficient Kryo-based serialization of such Scala types like Option, Tuple, Enumeration and most of Scala's collection types.

 Features
 --------